RWE Tower

-The RWE Tower in Essen is the highest building in the Ruhr area, and one of the highest buildings in Germany.
-It is tenanted by RWE.
+The Evonik Tower in Essen is the highest building in the Ruhr area, and one of the highest buildings in Germany.
+It was tenanted by RWE and known as RWE-Turm and is now tenated by Evonik Industries (from July 1, 2026).
 As it shows the cultural and industrial change of the region, it is an important landmark in Essen.
 The skyscraper was designed by Ingenhoven Architects.